 Whether you are a victim of sexual harassment in the workplace or suspect it is occurring, you likely have many questions about where to go from here.
-The sexual harassment attorneys of Brown Kwon & Lam understand how delicate these situations are and will fight aggressively for you.
+The New York sexual harassment attorneys of Brown Kwon & Lam understand how delicate these situations are and will fight aggressively for you.
 Take a look at these frequently asked questions about workplace sexual harassment in New York.

 What is considered sexual harassment?